General Education Tier One and Tier Two

 Students entering the University as freshmen will be expected to complete Tier One requirements by the end of the midpoint of their degree (e.g., for a four-year 120-unit degree program, by the end of the second year of full-time work, or the completion of 60 units).

 A complete list of Tier One courses with descriptions is provided by the General Education Committee.
 Note: Students with a major in one of the sciences can satisfy their Natural Sciences requirement with their core laboratory science courses.
 Students with a non-science-intensive major may substitute designated laboratory science courses for their Natural Sciences requirements if they wish.

 Tier Two Requirements:

 To be completed after Tier One, Tier Two courses offer more in-depth examination of particular disciplines.
-In contrast to the three Tier One course prefixes (see above), the Tier Two course prefixes are as varied as the academic departments offering the courses.
+In contrast to the Tier One study areas that have distinct subareas or categories (see above), the Tier Two study areas are broadly defined and include a wide range of courses to meet students' varied interests.
 Tier Two courses are organized into four study areas:

-One study area (one course or 3 units in Arts) may be satisfied by a course taken for the major; each major identifies which study area can be completed within its course work.
+*One study area (one course or 3 units in Arts) may be satisfied by courses taken for the major.
+Each major identifies which study area is exempt--that is, completed with major course work.
 Students must complete Tier Two requirements by the conclusion of their undergraduate degree.